filipealtoe/Automatic-evidence-based-explanation/README.md

-# EFFORT: Explainable Framework for Fact-checking Oversight in Real-Time
+# Explainable Automatic Fact-Checking for Journalists Augmentation in the Wild

 ## Getting started
 Clone the repository and install the requirements: